KristofferC/TimerOutputs.jl/README.md

 ## Querying data

-The (unexported) functions `ncalls`, `time`, `allocated` gives the accumulated data for a sections.
-Time is given in nano seconds and allocations in bytes.
+The (unexported) functions `ncalls`, `time`, `allocated` gives the accumulated data for a section.
+The returned time has units in nano seconds and allocations in bytes.
 For example (using the `to` object from above):

 ```julia
 julia> TimerOutputs.ncalls(to["nest 1"])